 Readers of the Latvian National Library may apply for free individual or group training sessions in which to learn the search for information in catalogues and databases:

-however, if you are interested in a specific topic, the following are available:information service activities, as well as the in-depth selection of information and the drawing up of lists of literature.
-You can view the service charge in librariesin Price List.
+However, if you are interested in a specific topic, the following information are available: information service activities, as well as the in-depth selection of information and the drawing up of lists of literature.
+You can view the service charge in libraries Price List.

 When authenticating, I agree and undertake to comply with the rules for the use of the electronic identification solution.